Emergency Contraception: A Guide for Parents

 EC is tolerated well and side effects are usually absent or mild.
 The most common side effects include nausea and irregular bleeding.
 Other less common side effects may include: vomiting, breast tenderness, fatigue, dizziness, headache, and menstrual cramps.
 Some women may complain of moderate nausea and vomiting if regular birth control pills are used for EC, but these side effects most often go away after 1-2 days.
 Over-the-counter medicine such as Dramamine II or Bonine help treat nausea.

-In the United States any woman can get Plan B One-Step™ at most pharmacies without a prescription.
+In the United States any person can get Plan B One-Step™ at most pharmacies without a prescription.
 Women can get Next Choice® at age 17 and older without a prescription and under 17 with a prescription.
-Your daughter can also get Ella™ at a pharmacy, but she will need a prescription.
-For a copper IUD, she will need to be seen at a clinic, such as her primary care, GYN’s office, or Planned Parenthood, to have the IUD placed in her uterus.
+Your child can also get Ella™ at a pharmacy, but they will need a prescription.
+For a copper IUD, they will need to be seen at a clinic, such their primary care, GYN’s office, or Planned Parenthood, to have the IUD placed in the uterus.
 You may need to check many different pharmacies, because EC is not available in all pharmacies.

 Use the EC website to find a health care provider or pharmacy if you have any questions about emergency contraception.

-Your daughter should be ready to answer the following questions:
+Your child should be ready to answer the following questions:

 • When was the first day of your last menstrual period?